aster-hu/blog/_posts/2020-04-19-create latex resume.md

 ## Why LaTex Resume?

 ### Modularity
 One of the main reasons I switch to LaTex from Word.
-It's modular so I can easily customize the module I need to tailor the position.
+It's modular so I can easily customize the module to tailor the position.

 ### Complex formatting
 It is just beautiful.
 A glimpse on any LaTex resume and you would know what I mean.